botfloapp/botfloapp.github.io/README.md

 # botfloapp.github.io

-The website has moved to https://courses.botflo.com
+The website has moved to [BotFlo Courses](https://courses.botflo.com)